amrabdelmotteleb/ditto/README.md

+# NOTE:

+In this fork, I will update the Ditto library.
+Here are some of the things I would like to update:
+- Work with a newer Python version (3.11+)
+- Newer PyTorch versions allow for mixed precision training, so I would like to explore if I can use that instead of Apex
+- Allow for using some of the newer pre-trained language models that are available out there, like Microsoft's `deberta-v3-base`

+I will probably update this README.MD in the future when the codebase matures enough!

 # Ditto: Deep Entity Matching with Pre-Trained Language Models

 *Update: a new light-weight version based on new versions of Transformers*